serokell/blog-posts/untyped-lambda-calculus/article.md

 $$X = \lambda f. \Omega\; (\lambda x. f\;(x\;x)).$$

 We should note that it's not the only fixed-point combinator.
-For instance, another famous one is
+For instance, another famous one, called the Turing's combinator (named after its discoverer), is

 $$\Theta = (\lambda x\;y.y\; (x\; x\; y))\; (\lambda x\;y.y\; (x\; x\; y)).$$